So, you’re attracting floods of new customers to your eCommerce website. How do you make them fall in love with you hook, line and sinker?

 And it continues into the product details:

 Make every product description unique.
-It might be tempting to save time and copy the stock descriptions from suppliers, but creating your own descriptions is much more effective.
+It might be tempting to save time and copy the stock descriptions from suppliers, but creating your own descriptions is a much more effective way to drive product page conversion.
 After all, you know your customers best.

-Not to mention, using original content is the must-have SEO for eCommerce product pages.
+Not to mention, using original content is the must-have SEO for eCommerce product page design.